abailly/abailly.github.io/posts/dependent-types-ddd.md

 In the original function (or method) defined in the book, `makeBooking` returned an integer which was supposed to be booking confirmation order, or -1 if the booking could not be confirmed.
 It seems to me the above formulation improves over this simple but potentially obscure *coding* of return type, explicitly embodying the success or failure to add the cargo to the voyage in the return *type* while concurrently updating the voyage.
 What I found really interesting is that while we are not only improving the cohesion/coupling through the separation of concerns `OverbookingPolicy` yields, we are also *opening* the function to other use thanks to the more precise return type.

 Dependent types (or even non-obviously-dependent-yet-sophisticated type systems like Haskell's or OCaml's) really allows (or forces) us to reason in two stages: Things we can reason about at compile time and things we can reason about at run-time, with the added value of being able to express the two using the same expressions.
 I suspect these capabilities could be useful to provide more robust and expressive designs for real-world problems, and not only as a tool for automated theorem proving, and this is what I intend to explore in the next installments of this series.

+> Thanks to [Rui Carvalho](https://twitter.com/rhwy) for the feedback and to [Crafting Software Meetup](https://www.meetup.com/fr-FR/Crafting-Software/events/238241119/) to give me the incentive to explore these topics

 [^1]: This one I copied verbatim from the book but I don't use really in the code...